-Witt was seen in Paramount’s ‘Last Holiday‘ with Queen Latifah and Timothy Hutton.
-She also appeared opposite Joan Allen, Kevin Costner, Erika Christensen, Evan Rachel Wood and Keri Russell in New Line’s critically acclaimed film ‘The Upside of Anger’, which premiered at the Sundance Film Festival.
-She is also well-known for her role in the Warner Bros. hit romantic comedy, ‘Two Weeks Notice‘, opposite Hugh Grant and Sandra Bullock.
+Other roles include Paramount’s ‘Last Holiday‘ with Queen Latifah and Timothy Hutton, and New Line’s critically acclaimed film ‘The Upside of Anger’, which premiered at the Sundance Film Festival, opposite Joan Allen & Kevin Costner.
+She also starred in Warner Bros’ hit romantic comedy, ‘Two Weeks Notice‘, opposite Hugh Grant and Sandra Bullock.

 Witt appeared on-stage in fall 2006 at London’s Royal Court Theatre in Terry Johnson’s ‘Piano/Forte‘.
 She made her West End debut with Neil LaBute’s ‘The Shape of Things‘.
 She was also seen on stage in ‘Dissonance‘ at the Williamstown Theatre Festival.
-In April 2013, Alicia performed in the 24 Hour Musicals off-Broadway, for the 3rd time.
-She has previously taken the stage in the 24 Hour Plays on Broadway and in the West End.
+In April 2015, Alicia took the stage at the Gramercy Theatre for the 24 Hour Musicals off Broadway, for the 4th time.

 In 1994, Witt appeared in the critically acclaimed ‘Fun‘, which debuted at the Sundance Film Festival.
 The film, directed by Rafal Zielinski, depicts a tale of two disturbed young girls whose quest for fun leads them to murder.
 Witt received the “Special Jury Recognition” Award at Sundance and a nomination for an Independent Spirit Award.
 In 1998, she starred in Columbia Tristar’s hit horror movie, ‘Urban Legend‘.